The cost of market research depends on a variety of factors – audience, methodology, and incentives to name a few.

 For qualitative research, the biggest cost factors come from the number of groups or interviews that need to be conducted, the target audience, and the honorariums given to participants.

-- IDIs: In general, IDIs require less setup than focus groups since the researcher only meets with one person versus several people at a time.
+In general, in-depth interviews require less setup than focus groups since the researcher only meets with one person versus several people at a time.

 Quantitative market research